core-wg/oscore/draft-ietf-core-object-security.md

 5. Decrypt the COSE object using the Recipient Key, as per {{RFC8152}} Section 5.3.
 (The decrypt operation includes the verification of the integrity.)
 If decryption fails, then go to 9.

-6. Delete the attribute-value pair (Token, {Security Context, PIV}).
+6. Delete the attribute-value pair stored in step 6 of {{prot-req}}.

 7. Add decrypted Code, options and payload to the decrypted request.
 The OSCORE option is removed.